phongduong/my-portfolio/data/posts/build-neltlify-site-with-cli.md

 netlify build
 ```

-It  will display the information of your project and run the configured command
+It will display the information of your it and run the configured command